KLubina/My-Learning-Websites/README.md

-I create websites on topics I'm currently learning and upload the code to this repository.
-These websites primarily serve as learning materials.
-While exploring new topics, I also enhance my web development skills.
+I create websites on topics I'm currently learning and upload the web-code to this repository.
+These websites primarily serve as learning materials made by myself and for myself.
+This allows me to enhance my web development skills while exploring new topics.